CartoDB/documentation/app/content/carto-user-manual/settings/managing-registered-apps.md

 ## Managing registered apps

-The CARTO Workspace includes the option to manage your registered apps.
-From the *Settings* section, you can register, edit, view details about, and delete apps.
+The CARTO Workspace includes the option to manage your registered applications.
+From the *Settings* section, you can register, edit, view details about, and delete CARTO apps.

 ### Registering apps

-You can register existing apps so that you have quick and easy access to them when required.
+You can register existing apps so that you have quick and easy access to them from the CARTO Workspace.
 To register an app, click the *Register new* button.

 ![Settings register new apps](/img/cloud-native-workspace/settings/settings_new_apps.png)